 In addition to actual monsters, some of the human characters also qualify.
 Ash Ketchum has the appearance and mannerisms of a brash, classically adorable little boy.
 He's also one of few humans to physically put himself on the line for Pokémon in the series, jumps around like a Mankey to rescue said Pokémon, and is even capable of using Aura.
 Did I mention that he risks or even knowingly sacrifices himself for Pokémon regularly?
 Maylene, Whitney, and Misty may also qualify; Maylene is basically described this way by other characters.

-This trope also holds true for the human protagonists of the Pokémon Special manga, as nearly everyone fights alongside their Pokémon.
+This trope also holds true for the human protagonists of the Pokémon Adventures manga, as nearly everyone fights alongside their Pokémon.
 Special mention goes to Sapphire, who at the mere age of 10 is already capable of fighting Pokémon on her own, and is apparently strong enough to rip apart fountains and sprint while carrying a fully-grown man.

 Hareta from Pokémon: Diamond and Pearl Adventure! is rather young but can go against Pokemon, can lift things far heavier than him (including a Rhyperior), and has a common battle strategy which can be summed up as "I fight alongside my Pokemon no matter how tough the opponent".